Pandulf Verraccio: Handling of Brigandage

-Pandulf is known to have sent a letter to Peter des Roches (who was bishop of Winchester) between 1218-1221 urgently requesting action against rampant brigandage on the roads near Winchester (one of the largest cities of England at the time).
+Pandulf is known to have sent a letter to Peter des Roches (who was bishop of Winchester) between 1218 and 1221 urgently requesting action against rampant brigandage on the roads near Winchester (one of the largest cities of England at the time).
 He wrote:

 My lord bishop, the complaints of the poor and of women ought especially to move you, that nobody can travel near Winchester without being held up, robbed, and worst of all—should there not be enough goods on them—people are being killed.
 Truly, because this sort of thing is a disgrace to the lord king, and to you, and it is going on to the scandal and disorder of the whole kingdom, we ask, advise and firmly instruct your wisdom, as you value the forgiveness of your sins, that you cause this business to be sorted out, so that we hear no further complaints.

 Regency Years 1219-1221

 During the years 1219-1221 there are at least 68 letters from or addressed to Pandulf which survive detailing his handling of diplomatic affairs, domestic affairs, national defense, the Exchequer, and his coordination with the Justiciar Hubert de Burgh, the bishop of Winchester (regency member) Peter des Roches, and the vice-chancellor Ralph Neville.
 In fact, the only two members of Henry III's regency government who have more surviving letters are Ralph Neville and Hubert de Burgh.
-He sent and received several letters regarding diplomacy including the reception of a letter from Llywelyn the Great regarding diplomatic affairs with wales.
+He sent and received several letters regarding diplomacy, including the reception of a letter from Llywelyn the Great regarding diplomatic affairs with Wales.